Static Data Masking (SDM)

 Next Steps

-Static Data Masking
+What is Static Data Masking?

-SDM is used to nullify data breaches, provide safe test data, and comply with data privacy laws.
-Compare it to Dynamic Data Masking (DDM), which selectively redacts sensitive values for database applications.
+Static data masking can help you nullify data breaches, provide safe test data, and comply with data privacy laws.
+Compare Static Data Masking (SDM) to Dynamic Data Masking (DDM), which selectively redacts sensitive values for database query applications, or real-time data masking (RTDM) which immediately or incrementally masks data in databases or files when they change.

 IRI solutions for data masking problems

 You can also "roll your own" external data masking function.
-This allows you to call a custom field protection at runtime instead of a built-in function
+This allows you to call a custom field protection at runtime instead of a built-in function.

 Did You Know?